Context

 What things about the tool really bugged the reviewers?

-I created a testing plan in order to validate our prototype and see what we needed to iterate on.
-I met with users individually, asked them to review a file in our tool, and then the same file in the existing tool (in alternating order) so I could observe.
-I also asked them questions to get a sense of how they felt using the new tool.
-I recorded the sessions.
+I met with users individually, asked them to review a file in our new tool, and then the same file in the existing tool (in alternating order) so I could observe.

 Did organizing the updates by member create a clear narrative?
 Did that narrative make reviewing the file less complex?